Henry Probus: Killers

-Following the version of Ottokar of Styria, should be sought among the Wrocław townspeople (just like Henry IV's father) two brothers, one of them was lawyer and the other doctor.
+Following the version of Ottokar of Styria, two brothers should be sought among the Wrocław townspeople (just like Henry's father), two brothers, one of them a lawyer and the other a doctor.
 The only two persons who could be identified as the brothers were John (who was an adviser of the Duchy and a lawyer) and Jakob (known as Magister, so probably a doctor), sons of one Goćwina, who was a doctor in the court of Henry III the White.
-They still in their posts at the time of Henry IV's death.
-It's assumed that they acted on behalf of Henry V the Fat, who wanted to obtain Kraków and with this the title of High Duke, but was not any evidence to support this.
-There is no other person who will take advantage of the Duke's death, and could be linked to the circumstances of the death of Henry IV.
+They were still in their posts at the time of Henry's death.
+It is assumed that they acted on behalf of Henry V the Fat, who wanted to obtain Kraków and with this the title of High Duke, but there was no evidence to support this.
+There is no other person who will take advantage of the Duke's death and could be linked to the circumstances of the death of Henry.

-Henry IV's testament
+Henry's testament

-According to the chroniclers, the dying Henry IV made two documents.
-One to the Wrocław church (which give the desired permissions to the Bishop to obtain the full sovereignty over the Duchy of Nysa-Otmuchów) and other politic (who regulated the issue of his inheritance).
-Under this will, he bequeathed the Duchy of Wrocław to Duke Henry III of Głogów, and Kraków -with the title of High Duke- to Przemysł II.
-In case of the death of one of the princes, the other could take possession over his districts, which further arrangements according to custom.
-Many historians, however, believed the existence of a third document.
-If it was true, this would be a step towards the reunification of Poland, and Henry IV, who was denigrated particularly in the earlier literature, was really a conscious promoter of Poland interests and a true patriot (apart from the merits of raising the awareness of the problems of ethnic and linguistic diversity in the Middle Ages).
-Only the testament to the Church (who was not count with the return of Kłodzko to King Wenceslaus II of Bohemia as an excuse for mixing in the Silesian affairs) was fully implemented.
-Henry IV was buried in the Kolegiata of the Holy Cross and St. Bartholomeus in Wrocław, which he founded.
+According to the chroniclers, the dying Henry made two documents.
+One to the Wrocław church (which gave the desired permissions to the Bishop to obtain the full sovereignty over the Duchy of Nysa, Otmuchów) and other politicians (who regulated the issue of his inheritance).
+Under this will, he bequeathed the Duchy of Wrocław to Duke Henry III of Głogów, and Kraków - with the title of High Duke - to Przemysł II.
+In case of the death of one of the princes, the other could take possession of his districts, which would further arrangements according to custom.
+Many historians, however, believed in the existence of a third document.
+If it were true, this would be a step towards the reunification of Poland, and Henry IV, who was denigrated particularly in the earlier literature, was really a conscious promoter of Poland's interests and a true patriot (apart from the merits of raising the awareness of the problems of ethnic and linguistic diversity in the Middle Ages).
+Only the testament to the Church (who was not count on the return of Kłodzko to King Wenceslaus II of Bohemia as an excuse for mixing in the Silesian affairs) was fully implemented.
+Henry was buried in the Kolegiata of the Holy Cross and St. Bartholomeus in Wrocław, which he founded.

-Henry V the Fat could take Wrocław with support of King Wenceslaus II of Bohemia, after the local nobility refused to accept the rule of Henry III of Głogów.
+Henry V the Fat could take Wrocław with the support of King Wenceslaus II of Bohemia, after the local nobility refused to accept the rule of Henry III of Głogów.
 Wenceslaus II himself gained the Seniorate Province, but Duke Przemysł II could retain the title of High Duke.

-During World War II German anthropologists wanted to prove the "Germanic look" of Henry IV.
+During World War II, German anthropologists wanted to prove the "Germanic look" of Henry.
 To this end, his remains were removed and were to be tested.
 Unfortunately, they were lost during the war.
 The sarcophagus is now in the National Museum in Wrocław.